Home Monster Widget

 When a part has all three values, the priority order is always Qurio > Sever > Break > Flinch and the exact values displayed under the part health bar will follow that priority.

-By default, HunterPie only shows monsters’s parts when you lock/focus on the monster using the in-game lock-on system.
+By default, HunterPie only shows monster’s parts when you have the monster as a target.
+Read Targeting a monster for more information.

 A Qurio part is exclusive for Monster Hunter Rise: Sunbreak